colonistio/Handbook/09 daily-updates.md

 **4. Questions:**
 > *(What questions do you have for us?)*
-- I hope option-a is a good fit, otherwise I might need to change some parts
+- Should I priorotise testing mobile app or Discord app?
 ```

 ## Details: